-Nothing tastes better during summer picnics than this Caprese Salad made with fresh Ciliegine mozzarella combined with garden tomatoes and basil.
+Nothing tastes more refreshing than this Caprese Salad made with fresh Ciliegine mozzarella combined with garden tomatoes and basil.

 I've made a similar salad before, but this Caprese Salad was a little different because I used Ciliegine or "cherry sized" fresh mozzarella, as well as my fresh Jersey garden tomatoes.